pdarragh/derpgen/README.md

-# vgf-parser
+# pwd-parser-generator

-A parser for Viper grammar files.
+A parser generator for Parsing With Derivatives (Might et al, 2011).